wesleysck/ASG1/README.md

 ### Media:
 - Found the original image on google by a person called "uixtube", but I modified it to make it my own.
-- The photos of the secondary section were pngs taken from google.
+- The photos of the secondary section were taken from google.
+- Images for pizzas on products page is from 'pngfind.com'.
+- Images for drinks on products page is from 'stickpng.com'.